AnserBeg/soft-sme1/SOFT_SME_COMPLETE_DOCUMENTATION.md

 ## System Overview

-Soft SME is a comprehensive business management system designed for small and medium enterprises (SMEs).
+NeuraTask is a comprehensive business management system designed for small and medium enterprises (SMEs).
 It provides integrated solutions for sales, purchasing, inventory management, time tracking, and financial operations.

 ### Key Features
 - **Multi-platform Support**: Web, Desktop (Electron), and Mobile (Capacitor)